eunjae-lee/tiny-fsm/README.md

 I wanted to use it, but it doesn't provide parallel states, so I made this.

-This is not a serious project, but more of a outcome of my learning.
+This is not a serious project, but more of an outcome of what I tried myself.

 Use [xstate](https://xstate.js.org/docs/) if you can.

-However tiny-fsm is good enough if it meets your needs.
+However, tiny-fsm is good enough if it meets your needs.

 ## Installation